Policy 427 - Workload Limits for Certain Special Education Teachers

 The purpose of this policy is to establish general parameters for determining the workload limits of special education staff who provide services to children with disabilities receiving direct special education services 60 percent or less of the instructional day.

-A. Special Education Staff; Special Education Teacher “Special education staff” and “special education teacher” both mean a teacher employed by the school district who is licensed under the rules of the Minnesota Board of Teaching to instruct children with specific disabling conditions.
+A. Special Education Staff; Special Education Teacher “Special education staff” and “special education teacher” both mean a teacher employed by the school district who is licensed under the rules of the Professional Educator Licensing and Standards Board to instruct children with specific disabling conditions.

 B. Direct Services